 Let's debunk the financials involved in creating an Airbnb clone.

-The investment involved in such websites may vary greatly based on the site is complexity, the technologies applied, and whether you hire freelancers or a development agency.
+The investment involved in such websites may vary greatly based on the site's complexity, the technologies applied, and whether you hire freelancers or a development agency.
 Now, here is an approximate figure to consider:

-• Initial Setup and Design: A basic functional site with standard features would cost $10,000 to $50,000, while high-end custom designs and features might raise the cost to as much as $200,000 or more.
+- Initial Setup and Design: A basic functional site with standard features would cost $10,000 to $50,000, while high-end custom designs and features could raise the cost to $200,000 or more.

-• Marketing and Promotion: Initial budgets can start anywhere from $500 to $5,000 per month, depending on the scale of your website and traffic.
+- Marketing and Promotion: Initial budgets range from $500 to $5,000 per month, depending on your website's scale and traffic.

-Please take into account that these options are approximate costs.
+Please note that these options are approximate costs.

-The precise quote will depend on your personal needs, the scale of the project, as well as qualifications and experience of the team you cooperate with.
+The precise quote will depend on your personal needs, the scale of the project, and the qualifications and experience of the team you work with.

 FAQ